webdev-dave/reddit-museum/README.md

 ## To Do List

-- transition NavRowDropDown based on ref height

-- work on ColumnSubSub menu
 - add hover effect for hamburger menu button
 - work on creating a smooth transition for NavBarColumn submenu max-height.
 Also work on transitions for all NavLink clicks that happen inside the menu
 - add a collapse all button in the navbar menu